ahamlinman/hypcast/README.md

   including typical container networking implementations.
 This would require configuring a STUN server.
 - The UI is currently hardcoded to connect over insecure WebSockets.
-- Subtitles are not supported.
+- Closed captions are not supported.